osslidou/restbot/README.md

 The API supports the following actions:

 **wait_exists**
-Waits for an element to exist, using the 'x-timeout-in-sec' header parameter (or succeeds/fails immediately of no timeout value is passed)
+Waits for an element to exist, using the 'x-timeout-in-sec' header parameter `[GET] http://restbot-vm1/browser1/doc/form?wait_exists`
-`[GET] http://restbot-vm1/browser1/doc/form?wait_exists`

 **check_exists**